Nadur: Regions

 The main square centres around the parish church, with a host of shops, eateries, snack bars, and mostly residential housing.
 Important places of interest in the centre are: Sacred Heart (Ta' Karkanja) church, Local Council, police station, parish office, primary school, Mnarja Band Club, Nadur Youngsters Football Club, Museum branches (male and female), Franciscan Sisters Convent & Chapel and playing field.

 Ta' Ħida's main artery surrounds Ramla Bay's main road, which is particularly busy in the summertime.
 Ta' Ħida's new extension, along Ramla Bay road, comprises a housing estate built in the 1970s and a playing field.
 A new, albeit controversial, cemetery is being constructed on the way to Ramla.

-San Blas has both residential areas, relatively old and new, very fertile land and picturesque valleys, full of mainly citrus trees.
+San Blas has both residential areas, relatively old and new, fertile land and valleys, full of mainly citrus trees.
 San Blas takes the name after the little secluded red-sandy bay, called after bishop Blaise, whose veneration still exists in the Catholic Church up to today.
 A nearby beach is Daħlet Qorrot (an 'inland beach'), with many locals owning caves and garages where many keep their fishing boats.
 Nearby is San Blas, a tiny, sandy bay on the north-eastern coast.
 It is a favourite spot for swimming for local residents.
 Close to San Blas, one finds also a bushy arid area called il-Qortin as well as the Mistra Rocks coastline.
 Gozo's AFM base is located here, together with Ta' Sopu Tower, which can be found in a restored state.

 The Ta' Kenuna area was developed in the early 1980s.
 Previously, the area was barren, except for the Ta' Kenuna Tower, a telegraph structure built under the British era, Nadur cemetery and some vineyards.
 Although in the past the cemetery seemed to scare off people, and no one dared to live next to it.
 Today the cemetery has become a traffic island, surrounded by busy roads and residential areas.

 Nadur Parish

 The religious feast of Nadur – Mnarja – is celebrated on 29 June.
 The feast was popular with honeymooners and its name seems to suggest that there is a possible connection with the beginning of summer.
 It is derived from luminaria (illumination), and in fact, it is a festival rooted in Maltese seasonal rituals and customs.

-The beloved titular statue, that of St. Peter and St. Paul, was made in Marseilles in 1882.
+The beloved titular statue, that of St. Peter and St. Paul, was made in Marseille in 1882.
 It is one of the many masterpieces that grace the grand church.
 On Good Friday, a set of statues are taken out for the holy procession depicting the passion and Crucifixion of Jesus.
 In the morning of Easter, a statue of the Risen Lord is also joyfully paraded.

 The parish church, dedicated to St. Peter and St. Paul, is a monument of both architecture and painting, rich in marble works and decorations, erected on the site of a former smaller church and which is also the highest point in town.